 This degree is ideal for students seeking careers in the nonprofit industry, management and social services.

 The BA in Applied Psychology with Social Services concentration comprises 120 credit hours.
-Courses in the Business Communication concentration are offered in accelerated, 8-week sessions.
+Courses in this degree program are offered in accelerated, 8-week sessions.
 All courses are offered in the traditional (in-person) format with several courses also available online.